Didisimmons/MMA-Haircare/README.md

 #### **Business Goals**
 As the site owner I want to :
-1. Create a visually appealing site that users are able to interact with and perform all the CRUD functions.
+1. Create a visually appealing site that is responsive on all devices, promotes brand awareness, and is easy to use .
-2. Create a highly intuitive website that promotes brand awareness and is user friendly.
-3. Be able to collect data from various users once they register/login to assist with more business informed decisions.
+2. Be able to manage the site (add, modify, and delete products).
+3. Prevent fraudulent activities by ensuring  that a secure payment system for the user is implemented on the site.
 4. Attract new users to the site to boost online traffic.

 ### **USER STORIES**
 #### **NEW USER**
-As a new/ unregistered user, I want to:
+As a new/ unregistered shopper, I want to:
-1. Easily understand the purpose of the site and how it works
+1. Quickly grasp the  purpose of the site.
+2. Navigate the site easily to explore all of the site's features, such as product search.
-2. View all the recipes available with directions on how to prepare and cook the recipe.
+3. View all of the products available on the site and be able to view each product individually to learn more about it.
-3. Easily search for recipes and be able to view the full details of the recipe interested in.
-4. Easily locate the call to action buttons on the site to allow the user either register or Sign up .
+4. Navigate the menu items to find products in various categories and other sections of the website.
+5. Be able to sort products by price, brand or rating.
+6. Be able to add items to my shopping bag for purchase.
+7. Be able to view my shopping bag with products for purchase.
+8. View the total of my shopping cart at any time on the site to ensure I am not spending more than I intended.
+9. Easily checkout as a guest user without having to create an account, and receive an order confirmation once I have completed your purchase..
+10. Be able to read product reviews for products.
+11. Join their community to stay up to date on afro textured hair products and information..
+12. Be able to find information about their return policies, FAQs, shipping and returns, and so on.
+13. Receive an email confirming my purchase.
+14. Perform functions such as adding items to cart, editing the shopping cart, or deleting an item from the shopping cart, I would like to receive real-time useful feedback..
+15. Be able to personalise my shopping experience, I should be able to sign up on the website and save my information in my profile for future purchases.
+16. Locate the website's social media handles quickly to confirm their authenticity and build trust in the brand.
+17. Be  able to enter my payment information without difficulty during checkout, and the payment system is secure and safe.

 #### **REGISTERED USER OR RETURNING USERS**
-As a returning/ registered user, I want to:
+As a returning/ registered shopper, I want to:
+1. Be able to access all of the functionalities that an unregistered user/shopper can.
+2. Receive an email confirming the creation of my account after. registering.
-1. Easily Log In into my profile dashboard to explore recipes made by me.
+3. Easily Log in to my profile dashboard to view personal information like my default address and order history.
-2. Easily search for recipes either by recipe name or the recipe category.
+4. Easily Log out from my profile.
+5. Be able to recover my password if I forget it, to access my profile.
+6. Be able to easily add product items to my Wishlist while browsing the website's products.
-3. Be able to create my own recipe and share on the site.
-Edit it’s content and delete if the case need be.
+7. Be able to view my wishlist items and delete them when they're no longer needed.
-4. Easily edit my personal profile in case changes are needed.
-5. Be able to order recipes online.
+8. Be able to add reviews for products purchased.
+9. Be able to edit a review that has already been posted for a product in order to update its content.
+10. Be provided with real-time useful feedback when I perform functions such as adding a review, adding items to a wishlist, deleting items from a wishlist, and so on.Be able to update  my personal information such as default delivery address in my profile

 #### **ADMIN USER**
 As an Admin User, I want to:
-1. Be able to do all the functionalities assigned to a registered user .
+1. Be able to perform all of the functions assigned to a registered user
-2. Restrict access for certain features that can only be accessed by the admin
-3. Add, Edit, or Delete the category of recipes present.
-4. Be able to edit , delete and update any recipes listed on the site.
+2. Restrict access to certain features, such as product management (add, edit, and delete products) and review deleting.
+3. Be able to access the admin portal in order to view all orders and users.

 #### **TARGET AUDIENCE**
 - People looking to buy natural hair products for 3a, 3b, 3c, 4a, 4b, and 4c hair types.
-- Individuals looking for new natural hairstyles to wear on a daily basis
+- Individuals looking for new natural hairstyles to wear on a daily basis.
-- Individuals who want to learn more about Afro-textured hair products
+- Individuals who want to learn more about Afro-textured hair products.
 - People of colour aged 16 to 50.